whenglobed/gostak-translator/README.md

 #### Usage:
 Download "GostakTranslator.jar" from the Releases section and run it.
-The Java Runtime Environment must be installed on your system, and the file "gostak_dictionary.txt" must be in the same directory as "GostakTranslator.jar".
+The Java Runtime Environment must be installed on your system.
 When using the "Translate File" option, target files should be in .txt or .log format.

 Translated files can be generated as either plaintext or as .html files with color-coding:
 GREEN: Creature names that have no translation.